The Man Without a Country: Plot summary

-Deprived of a homeland, Nolan slowly and painfully learns the true worth of his country.
-He misses it more than his friends or family, more than art or music or love or nature.
-Without it, he is nothing.
+Deprived of news of his homeland, Nolan misses it more than his friends or family, art or music, or love or nature.
 Dying aboard the USS Levant, he shows his room to an officer, Danforth.
-It is "a little shrine" of patriotism.
-The Stars and Stripes are draped around a picture of George Washington.
+It is "a little shrine" where the Stars and Stripes are draped around a picture of George Washington.
 Over his bed, Nolan has painted a bald eagle, with lightning "blazing from his beak" and claws grasping the globe.
-At the foot of his bed is an outdated map of the United States, showing many of its old territories that had, unbeknownst to him, been admitted to statehood.
+At the foot of his bed is an outdated map of the United States, showing many of its old territories that had, in the meantime, unbeknownst to him, been admitted to statehood.
 Nolan smiles, "Here, you see, I have a country!"

-The dying man asks desperately to be told the news of American history since 1807, and Danforth finally relates to him almost every major event that has happened to the US since his sentence was imposed; the narrator confesses, however, "I could not make up my mouth to tell him a word about this infernal rebellion" (the Civil War).
-Nolan then asks him to bring his copy of the Presbyterian Book of Public Prayer and to read the page at which it automatically opens.
-Here are the words: "Most heartily we beseech Thee with Thy favor to behold and bless Thy servant, the President of the United States, and all others in authority."
+The dying man asks to be told the news of American history since 1807, and Danforth finally relates to him almost every major event that has happened to the US since his sentence was imposed; the narrator confesses, however, "I could not make up my mouth to tell him a word about this infernal rebellion."
+Nolan asks officer Danforth to bring Nolan's copy of the Presbyterian Book of Public Prayer and to read the words at the page at which it readily opens: Most heartily we beseech Thee with Thy favor to behold and bless Thy servant, the President of the United States, and all others in authority.
 Nolan says, "I have repeated those prayers night and morning, it is now fifty-five years."
-Every day, he had read of the US but only in the form of a prayer to uphold its leaders since the US Navy had neglected to keep that book from him, which is the supreme irony of the story.
+Every day, he had read of the US but only in the form of a prayer to uphold its leaders, since the US Navy had neglected to keep that book from him.

-Nolan asks him to have them bury him in the sea and have a gravestone placed in memory of him at Fort Adams, Mississippi, or at New Orleans.
-When he dies later that day, he is found to have drafted a suitably patriotic epitaph for himself: "In memory of PHILIP NOLAN, Lieutenant in the Army of the United States.
+Nolan asks Danforth that he be buried in the sea and have a gravestone placed in memory of him at Fort Adams, Mississippi, or at New Orleans.
+When he dies later that day, he is found to have drafted the epitaph for himself: "In memory of PHILIP NOLAN, Lieutenant in the Army of the United States.
 He loved his country as no other man has loved her; but no man deserved less at her hands."